DavidWells/packages/packages/wait-for/README.md

 # wait-for

-A flexible and powerful polling utility that allows you to wait for a condition to be met with configurable retry logic, cancellation, timeouts, and callbacks.
+`@davidwells/wait-for` is a flexible and powerful polling utility that allows you to wait for a condition to be met with configurable retry logic, cancellation, timeouts, and callbacks.

 <!-- doc-gen TOC collapse="true" -->
 <details>